-First quarter 2014 revenues are estimated to be \$55 million, up approximately 8% from the first quarter of 2013.
-Earnings per share are estimated to be \$0.41 to \$0.43 compared to \$0.37 in the same period a year ago.
+First quarter 2015 revenues are expected to be approximately \$55 million, down 3% from the first quarter of 2014, primarily driven by a strong U.S. Dollar against the Euro.
+Earnings per share are estimated to be \$0.40 to \$0.42 compared to \$0.43 in the same period a year ago.
+The first quarter will look similar on the top line to the fourth quarter, but operationally the Company expects to drive more profit to the bottom line.